rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 - `Pundit.policy!(context[:current_user], object)` is called to find a policy instance
 - `Pundit.policy_scope!(context[:current_user], items)` is called to filter `items`

+### Custom Policy Methods

-You can override these by defining the following methods in your schema:
+You can implement a custom lookup by defining the following methods in your schema:

 - `pundit_policy_class_for(object, context)` to return a policy class (or raise an error if one isn't found)
 - `pundit_role_for(object, context)` to return a role method (Symbol), or `nil` to bypass authorization